TomNisbet/nqsap/docs/_docs/build-12-dxy-registers.md

 general-purpose registers that are also used as index registers.
 The D register is a temporary register and adder that is only accessible at the microcode level.

-With this new hardware, NQSAP is able to use a set of addressing modes similar to those found on a 6502.
+With this hardware, NQSAP is able to use a set of addressing modes similar to those found on a 6502.
 The only difference is that the NQSAP does not have a sixteen-bit bus, so all of the absolute address modes are the same as the zero-page modes of the 6502.
 The address modes available are:

 * implicit